Harsh1492/RepData_PeerAssessment1/PA1_template.md

 # read dataset and load data in R
 dataset <- read.csv(filePath, header = TRUE)

-cat ("The dataset is located at", filePath, "and was downloaded on downloaded on", DTDownloaded)
+cat ("The dataset is located at", filePath, "and was downloaded on", DTDownloaded)
 ```

 ```
-## The dataset is located at ./data/activity.csv and was downloaded on downloaded on 2014-Jun-12 12:06:46
+## The dataset is located at ./data/activity.csv and was downloaded on 2014-Jun-12 12:06:46
 ```

 We verify the dataset structure: